-Basis of Presentation - The accompanying unaudited consolidated financial statements of Unitil have been prepared in accordance with the instructions to Form 10-Q and include all of the information and footnotes required by generally accepted accounting principles.
-In the opinion of management, all adjustments considered necessary for a fair presentation have been included.
-The results of operations for the three months ended March 31, 2014 are not necessarily indicative of results to be expected for the year ending December 31, 2014.
+Basis of Presentation - The accompanying unaudited Consolidated Financial Statements of Unitil have been prepared in accordance with the instructions to Form 10-Q and include all of the information and footnotes required by generally accepted accounting principles.
+In the opinion of management, all adjustments considered necessary for a fair presentation have been included and are of a normal and recurring nature.
+The results of operations for the three and six months ended June 30, 2014 are not necessarily indicative of results to be expected for the year ending December 31, 2014.
 For further information, please refer to Note 1 of Part II to the Consolidated Financial Statements - "Summary of Significant Accounting Policies" of the Company's Form 10-K for the year ended December 31, 2013, as filed with the Securities and Exchange Commission (SEC) on January 29, 2014, for a description of the Company's Basis of Presentation.